MAIF/izanami/izanami-documentation/src/main/paradox/settings/database.md

 # Choose the database

 @@toc { depth=3 }

 Izanami provide an integration with several databases :

 * Level DB (by default)
 * In memory
 * Redis
-* Cassandra
 * Elastic search
+* MongoDB
+* PostgreSQL
+* Kafka
+* AWS Dynamo

 It's possible to choose one database for the whole Izanami instance or choose a database par datatype (for example Elasticsearch for A/B testing and Redis for all the rest)

 Izanami can handle event with :

 * An in memory store
 * Redis with pub / sub
 * Kafka
 * Akka distributed pub / sub

+This database stores following items :

+* ApiKey
+* User
+* Feature flipping
+* Configuration
+* A/B Testing configuration
+* A/B Testing events

+The choice of the database depends on expectations in terms of performance, big data, etc. Izanami can deteriorate some expectations.
+The Events of A/B Testing can be represent a lot of data.
+And it may affect performance of some features, like the generation of experiment report.
+For example: Redis is a very fast database, but Izanami connector does not use all query capabilities of Redis (for history reason).
+Past a certain volume of data, experiment report is slower.

+The performance of this following databases can be degraded with a lot of data :

+* Level DB
+* In memory
+* Redis
+* MongoDB
+* AWS Dynamo

+The following databases can support a lot of data without significant performance loss:

+* Elastic search
+* PostgreSQL

+The other items (ApiKey, User, Feature flipping, etc) are less affected by this problem because the volume of data does not increase in the same proportions.

 @@@ warning
 The in memory event store does not work with a cluster of izanami instance.
 @@@

 ## Databases

 ### In memory store

 The in memory store all data in memory using an hashmap.

 @@@ warning
 The in memory store should be used for trial purpose and is not suited for production usage.
 @@@